 If you feel sick, just give your employer notice right away and stay home.
 If you know that you will need time off, for example if you have a scheduled appointment, give your employer as much notice as you can.
-If you want to use your federal sick time before your Washington sick time, tell your employer so.

 What if I or someone in my family gets really sick with the coronavirus?

 The Washington Paid Family and Medical Leave program will provide you with up to 12 weeks paid time off if the illness is “serious.”
 This time off is available if you have worked 820 hours in the same year in Washington.
 You can combine hours from multiple jobs to reach the required number of hours.

 If you are undocumented and want to apply, print a Spanish application from the website https://paidleave.wa.gov/es/apply-now/ (the application download button is found near the bottom of the website), or applications in 14 other languages are available at the very bottom of the page.
 If you can’t print or you need an application in any other language, call 833-717-2273 for an application to be mailed to you.
 If you do not have a valid social security number, do NOT put a social security number or ITIN on the application.
 Once your application has been sent in, someone at the paid leave program will contact you to make sure they have the information they need to calculate your hours worked.

 If you have called the number above and cannot get through to someone, or you have a problem getting or submitting an application, call the ombudsperson’s office at 844-395-6697.

 Can I get workers’ compensation (Industrial Insurance, L&I) if I get the coronavirus at work?